Ganesha2282882/blang/README.md

 Then, execute like a shell script.
 ## Windows NT
 Good luck with that!
-You probably will need WSL and Xming.
+You will have to drag files.
 # Help
 Go to the [Wiki](https://github.com/Ganesha2282882/blang/wiki).